 Bees, insects and other pollinators

 A major part of our natural ecosystem is the biodiversity of pollinators.
 Pollinators are any creature that moves pollen from the male anther of a flower to the female stigma of a flower and helps to bring about fertilisation of herbs.
 Insect pollinators include bees (honey bees, solitary species, bumblebees), pollen wasps, ants, flies, hoover flies, mosquitoes, butterflies and moths.
+Read more about pollinating herbs in Jekka's Guide to Pollinators.

 We promote these as they help make happy, tasty and strong herbs.
 We have three hives on the herb farm and those that are fortunate enough have brought some of our raw honey from one of our Open Days also know how great it tastes.